 With our Master's program we address very well-qualified students with a substantial background in the fundamentals of a natural science, engineering, computer science or applied mathematics.
 You should have a Bachelor's degree in one of the above mentioned fields of study with grades substantially above average.
-Also a good command of English (see below under "Language") as well as knowledge in at least one programming language is expected.
-RWTH Aachen University asks for a minimum GPA (grade point average) of 2.5 (German grade system 1.0 - 5.0, the lower the better).
+Also a good command of English (see below under "Language") as well as knowledge in at least one programming language such as C or Fortran is required.

 Yes, this is possible in case you will be finishing your Bachelor studies within the current year and as long as you provide us with your transcripts obtained so far.

 For a first evaluation of your application copies are sufficient.
-The easiest way is to send an online application containing your application documents as pdf files to email@example.com.
-In case your application is successful and you are going to enroll yourself at RWTH Aachen University, you will need to present originals.
+In case your application is successful and you are going to enroll yourself at RWTH Aachen University, you will have to present your original documents.

-We start processing your application as soon as the documents are complete (i.e. when we have received your application documents and the reference letters and forms from your referees).
+We start processing your application as soon as the documents are complete (i.e. when we have received your application documents and the reference letters) but not before March 1.
 We cannot give you exact times and dates; roughly, the evaluation of an application, once it is complete, will take about four to six weeks.

 How long does the Master's program take and what does it consist of?

 The Master's program comprises four semesters.
-The first semester covers the mandatory courses Numerical Methods for Partial Differential Equations, From Quantum to Continuum Physics I, Simulation Methods, Data Analysis and Visualisation
+The first semester covers the mandatory courses Numerical Methods for Partial Differential Equations, From Quantum to Continuum Physics I, Applied Quantum Mechanics, Data Analysis and Visualisation

 .
-In the second semester you will attend the mandatory courses Fast Iterative Solvers, Parallel Computing in Simulation Sciences, From Qantum to Continuum Physics II, Model Based Estimation Methods
+In the second semester you will attend the mandatory courses Fast Iterative Solvers, Parallel Computing in Simulation Sciences, From Quantum to Continuum Physics II OR Computational Many-Body Theory, Model Based Estimation Methods OR Quantum Theory of Materials

 plus a number of elective courses of your choice.
 In the mandatory SiSc-Laboratory of the third semester you will apply the knowledge you have gained in the first two semesters.
 By individually selecting additional elective courses you determine the main focus of your studies.
 The fourth semester is dedicated to your Master's thesis.
 The Master's thesis is a document written in English in which you demonstrate your ability to work independently and scientifically on a problem from the field of simulation sciences within a given time frame of 26 weeks.
 The entire program is meant to last four semesters, and 120 credit points have to be obtained (roughly 30 credit points per semester).
 For more details on the courses, please see here